H2O Overload: Fluid Control for Heart-Kidney Health

 Platform: Apple

-Comments: H2O Overload app is for people who need to limit their fluid intake, such as people with kidney failure, heart failure disease or low sodium levels.
-The app is suitable for people who need to keep track of their salt and fluid intake by entering their fluid intake, weight, and blood pressure.
-It is also suitable for healthcare professionals caring for these patients by monitoring their trends in weight and blood pressure over time.
-There are also extra tools which allow people to enter their upcoming doctor appointments, medicines list and note any questions to ask their healthcare provider at their appointment.
-This app also contains educational material for users to learn about their diagnosis, nutritional information, and the importance of salt and fluid management.
+Comments: H2O Overload is a useful app if you need to limit your fluid intake, eg, if you have kidney failure, heart failure or low sodium levels.
+You can keep track of your salt and fluids by entering your fluid intake, weight, and blood pressure.
+It's also suitable for the healthcare professionals caring for you as they can monitor your trends in weight and blood pressure over time.
+There are also extra tools which allow you to enter upcoming doctor appointments, your medicines list and note any questions to ask your healthcare provider at your appointment.
+The app also contains educational material for you to learn about your diagnosis, nutritional information, and the importance of salt and fluid management.

-This is an app developed in the US, and thus the units are in pounds and ounces by default.
-Although this can be changed to mL or cups, users need to do this each time a measurement is entered.
+The app was developed in the US so the units are in pounds and ounces.
+Although this can be changed to mL or cups, you need to do this each time a measurement is entered.
 It would be useful to include some links for users to access further information or support groups for more information about their condition or health.

 Safety concerns: None.